tegonal/scripts/README.md

 function myParseFunction() {
 	while (($# > 0)); do
 		if [[ $1 == "--version" ]]; then
-			shift || die "could not shift by 1" printVersion "$MY_LIBRARY_VERSION"
+			shift 1 || traceAndDie "could not shift by 1"
+			printVersion "$MY_LIBRARY_VERSION"
 		fi
 		#...